tommysitu/hoverfly-java/docs/index.rst

 Maven
 =====

-If using maven, add the following dependency to your pom:
+If using Maven, add the following dependency to your pom:

 .. code-block:: xml